microsoft/Qcodes/README.md

 pyenv install 3.4.5
 pyenv local 3.4.5
 mkvirtualenv qcodes-dev -r develop_requirements.txt --python $HOME/.pyenv/versions/3.4.5/bin/python3.4
+git clone https://github.com/qdev-dk/Qcodes.git $QCODES_INSTALL_DIR
+cd $QCODES_INSTALL_DIR
 pip install -e .
 python qcodes/test.py -f
 ```

 If the tests pass you are ready to hack!
 Note that sometimes the test suite because there is a bug somewhere in the mulitprocessing architecture.

-This is the reference setup one needs to have to contribute, otherwise too many non-reproducible situation will happen.
+This is the reference setup one needs to have to contribute, otherwise too many non-reproducible environments will show up.

 ### Anaconda (possibly b0rken)